decred/dcrdex/docs/wiki/Ethereum.md

 Casual ETH users may be familiar with Infura, as an example, since this is the default provider for the common MetaMask wallet.
 When creating your Ethereum wallet in the DEX application, you will need to specify the full path to an Ethereum RPC provider, i.e. an RPC endpoint.
+See the [RPC Provider List](#rpc-provider-list-partial) below for suggestions.

 ## Wallet Setup